How To: Determine the Average Food Cost for a Standard Event

-Now, can you do this for cheaper if you had white meat or portions of pasta, no steak or fish – throw it on a buffet; though buffets aren’t always cheaper!
-Buffets aren’t portion controlled so you need heavier quantities, but they are less labor (that’s another post) and labor is pricey.
-And you could totally find your way to making the menu a focal point of your event and easily double this.
+Now, can you do this for cheaper if you had white meat or portions of pasta (starches), no steak or fish – throw it on a buffet; though buffets aren’t always cheaper!
+Buffets aren’t portion controlled so you need heavier quantities, but they are less labor and labor is pricey.
+Note, you could totally find your way to making the food at your event a higher priority and easily double this price point.
 But for this post, my goal is to help my fellow humans understand a number you should be prepared to see when looking at what it’s going to cost to feed people at your party.
 Next, drinks.

-At a minimum, I always encourage folks to at least cover the non-alcoholic beverages.
-I get that you might not want or need to cover alcoholic; but at least cover the sodas, water, juice alright?
-A great way to cover this is to do a Non-Alcoholic station the caterer can set-up; maybe water with lemon/lime and/or a fun sparkling punch they refill throughout the event.
-You can have some fun with beautiful beverage displays and AVOID bottled water costs (to you and our planet!).
-So let’s say $3/person x 2.5 servings throughout the evening; $7.50/person.
+At a minimum, I always encourage folks to at least cover the cost of the non-alcoholic beverages.
+I get that you might not want or need to cover alcohol; but at least cover the water, sodas, juice alright?
+A great way to cover this is to do a non-alcoholic station the caterer can set-up; maybe water with lemon/lime and/or a fun sparkling punch they refill throughout the event.
+You can have some fun with beautiful beverage displays and AVOID bottled water costs (for you and our planet!).
+So let’s say $3/person x 2 servings throughout the evening; $6/person.

 Next, if you want to cover some booze.
 Some people believe that hosting only beer & wine and not hard liquor helps keep your bar tab down.
-I say it can – but honestly, people will likely go for the free stuff so I’ve never seen that big of a difference in the final tab (that’s another post unto itself).
-For average’s sake beer roughly $6, wine & low tier cocktails $8, mid-range cocktails $9; so let’s say $8 for this one. $8/person x 3 servings throughout the evening is $24/person.
-Now, some people don’t drink, and other’s might make up for the beverages of the light consumers; so this is just a starting point.
-IF you think you have a heavy drinking crowd and/or want higher end products; add another serving and go with $32/person.
-This where we are at for a healthy beverage set-up:
+I say, it can sometimes – but honestly, people will likely go for the free stuff so I’ve never seen that big of a difference in the final tab (fun bar estimates are another post unto itself).
+For average’s sake let’s say: beer roughly $6, wine & low tier cocktails $8, mid-range cocktails $9; so let’s say $8 on average is what it costs for these adult beverages. $8/person x 3 servings throughout the evening is $24/person.
+Now, some people don’t drink, and others might make up for the beverages of the light consumers; so this is just a starting point.

 Alcoholic Beverages = $24